IncentroBA/ThemeSwitcher/README.md

 ## Usage

+### Add the ThemeSwitcher widget for user selection

-Place one widget on a specific settings page with `Read mode (boolean)` set to false (default).
-This will present the dropdown to be able to set the theme.
+Place one instance of the widget on a dedicated settings page with `Read mode (boolean)` set to false (default).
+This will show a dropdown where users can select their preferred theme.

+### Add the ThemeSwitcher widget for applying the theme

-Place another widget with the boolean set to true.
-This widget will only read the current theme settings.
-It's handy to place this widget in the layout so that it will be used on all pages.
+Place another instance of the widget with Read mode set to true.
+This widget only reads the current theme setting.
+A common practice is to place it in your layout so it’s applied across all pages.

+### Define your CSS variables

-In order to actually see CSS changes there need to be CSS variables defined and assigned for the light and dark theme.
-The theme switcher basically sets a --theme CSS variable at the HTML level.
-The implementation can and probably will differ for each project.
+To see visual changes, you’ll need to define CSS variables for both light and dark themes.
+The ThemeSwitcher sets a global `--theme` variable on the `<html>` element.
+The exact implementation depends on your project setup.

+**Note:** This widget only provides the controls for theme switching.
+It does not include a ready-to-use theme implementation (yet).
+This ensures maximum flexibility for customization, but means it won’t act as a plug-and-play solution out of the box.

 For light theme settings: